 The Graduate School of Education and Counseling provides a limited number of scholarships to students.
-Information about the application and selection process for these funds is available online: www.lclark.edu/graduate/offices/admissions/paying_for_graduate_school/scholarships
+Information about the application and selection process for these funds is available online: http://graduate.lclark.edu/offices/admissions/ paying_for_graduate_school/scholarships

 A number of students receive scholarship support from employers, private organizations, and businesses.
-Federal regulations require that such support be considered in determining eligibility for federal student aid; therefore, it must be reported to the Office of Student Financial Services.
+Federal regulations require that such support be considered in determining eligibility for federal student aid; therefore, it must be reported to the Financial Aid Office.
 Students are encouraged to apply for external scholarships to reduce the amount they need to borrow.